 Why Aging Arteries Matter

-Vascular aging is one of the quietest drivers of age-related disease.
+Vascular aging is the gradual stiffening of the arteries and loss of vessel function that comes with age, and it is one of the quietest drivers of age-related disease.
 Long before a heart attack or a stroke, the arteries themselves change.
 They stiffen.
-The inner lining, called the endothelium, loses some of its ability to widen on demand.
+The endothelium, which is the inner lining of the vessel, loses some of its ability to widen on demand.
 Blood pressure creeps up.
 The whole system works harder for the same output.

 That's the appeal behind a growing line of research into cellular senescence and the blood vessels.
 And it's why a supplement called fisetin, which most people have never heard of, keeps showing up in longevity conversations.